Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/04-documentation/page-01.md

 ## What types of files are text documents?
 The simplest and most common text document is a "text file", which will bare the `.txt` extension.
 This generic document type contains only ASCII characters.
-These are the common characters you use for writing and reading (A-Z, a-z, 0-9), and special characters (such as #, %, !, ., etc.).
-These files also include carriage returns (new line), tabs, spaces, and an end-of-file (eof) designation that let's a program know where the file finishes.
-This last group, of course, contains characters that are there but that are not displayed in basic text editors.
+These are the familiar characters used when writing and reading (A-Z, a-z, 0-9) and special characters (such as #, %, !, etc.).
+These files also include carriage returns (new line), tabs, spaces, and an end-of-file (EOF) designation that lets a program know where the file finishes.
+This last group contains characters that are there but not displayed in basic text editors.

 <img src="../img/txt-file.png" alt="A .txt file open in textEdit.app" title="A .txt File" style="width: 400px;" />